 - Presto!
 You have a beautiful pattern that looks like it came from a French patisserie!

-Bite into one of these chocolate chip peanut butter swirled cookie bars and your chocolate cravings will be a thing of the past.
+Bite into one of these peanut butter bars with chocolate swirls and your chocolate cravings will be a thing of the past!

 🥶 Storage and Freezing Instructions